Barry Williams (spree killer): West Bromwich and Nuneaton shootings

-At around 8:10pm, Williams shot and killed another married couple, Michel and Lisa Di Maria, after stopping to use the petrol filling station which they ran, Arbury Road Service Station, in Stockingford, Nuneaton, Warwickshire, some 20 mi from his home.
+At around 8:10 p.m, Williams shot and killed another married couple, Michel and Lisa Di Maria, after stopping to use the petrol filling station which they ran, Arbury Road Service Station, in Stockingford, Nuneaton, Warwickshire, some 20 mi from his home.
 Lisa was killed immediately, and Michel died later in hospital.

 Williams slept rough in some woodland, and was arrested the next morning, in Spring Gardens, Buxton, after a 30 mi car chase at high speed, starting on the Derbyshire moors.
 After his car was involved in a collision, he pulled a gun and attempted to hijack one of the police cars which had been following him.
 He was overpowered without firing his gun by the unarmed officers who had been pursuing him.
 He later said he had wanted the police to shoot him.
 Police found 147 9mm and 770 .22 rounds in his car, along with the .22 calibre pistol which had a full magazine, and several home-made bombs.

+Legal proceedings

 He was subsequently charged with five counts of murder.
 Two counts of attempted murder were ordered to lie on file.

 In March 1979 at Stafford Crown Court he pleaded not guilty to murder but instead pleaded guilty to manslaughter on the grounds of diminished responsibility.
 The plea was accepted by the prosecution, after psychiatrists gave evidence that he had an active paranoid psychosis.
 His indefinite detention was ordered by the trial judge, Mr Justice Stephen Brown, and he was held in Broadmoor Hospital and at Ashworth Hospital, both high security units.

 His parents described him as "a quiet boy" and said they had "no idea" of what he had been preparing to do.